This professional degree program is accredited by the Engineering Accreditation Commission of ABET.

 BSEE Degree Requirements

-To obtain the degree Bachelor of Science in Electrical Engineering, students must complete a minimum of 120 units consistent with the residency and other applicable requirements of Washington University and the School of Engineering, and subject to the following program requirements.
+To obtain the degree Bachelor of Science in Electrical Engineering, students must complete a minimum of 120 units consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering and subject to the following program requirements:

-- Common Studies program of the School of Engineering: This includes courses in engineering, mathematics, chemistry, humanities, social sciences and technical writing.
+- Common Studies program of the McKelvey School of Engineering: This includes courses in engineering, mathematics, chemistry, humanities, social sciences and technical writing.
 The required chemistry sequence is Chem 111A–Chem 151, although Chem 111A–Chem 112A–Chem 151–Chem 152 is recommended.
+Chem 111A is preferred, but Chem 105 will be allowed.

 - Engr 4501 Engineering Ethics and Sustainability (1 unit).

 - Engineering and science breadth requirements: 9 units in engineering or science outside of electrical engineering.
-These units must be taken in the following areas: biomedical engineering; chemical engineering; computer science and engineering; mechanical engineering; systems science and engineering; economics; mathematics; physics; biology; chemistry; earth and planetary sciences; and pre-medicine.
-These units must be at the 200 level or higher and shall not be used to satisfy the Common Studies requirements (item 1 above) or the CS requirement (item 3).
+These units must be taken in the following areas: biomedical engineering, chemical engineering, computer science and engineering, mechanical engineering, systems science and engineering, economics, mathematics, physics, biology, chemistry, earth and planetary sciences, and pre-medicine.
+These units must be at the 200 level or higher and cannot be used to satisfy the Common Studies requirements (item 1 above) or the computer science requirement (item 3).
 Courses in other fields can be arranged with special departmental approval.

-Examples of engineering and science courses are MEMS 255 Engineering Mechanics II, EECE 210 Introduction to Environmental Engineering, EECE 203 Thermodynamics I in EECE, EECE 201 Engineering Analysis of Chemical Systems, CSE 247 Data Structures and Algorithms, Engr 324 From Concept to Market: The Business of Engineering, BME 240 Biomechanics, Physics 217 Introduction to Quantum Physics, Physics 318 Introduction to Quantum Physics II, MEMS 253 Engineering Mechanics I, Biol 2960 Principles of Biology I, Biol 2970 Principles of Biology II, Chem 261 Organic Chemistry I with Lab, Chem 262 Organic Chemistry II with Lab.
+Examples of engineering and science courses are MEMS 255 Dynamics, EECE 210 Introduction to Environmental Engineering, CSE 247 Data Structures and Algorithms, Engr 324 From Concept to Market: The Business of Engineering, BME 240 Biomechanics, Physics 217 Introduction to Quantum Physics, Physics 318 Introduction to Quantum Physics II, MEMS 253 Statics and Mechanics of Materials, Biol 2960 Principles of Biology I, Biol 2970 Principles of Biology II, Chem 261 Organic Chemistry I with Lab and Chem 262 Organic Chemistry II with Lab.

 - 31 units of required ESE courses: